You can’t reach for anything new if your hands are still full of yesterday’s junk. – Louise Smith, Author

 - Garbage.
 Empty garbage cans when they get full, and remove the waste to a remote location out of the space.
 Same goes for recyclable cans and plastics.
 Store them away from the main environment until they can be collected or redeemed for cash value.
 No one wants garbage hanging around and smelling up the place.
 Garbage can also make the occupant feel very oppressed if it is not dealt with in a timely fashion.

 - Project Clutter.
 Are there a variety of uncompleted projects lying about the space?
 Have these projects gone untouched in weeks?
 Months?
 Years?
 Unfinished art pieces, clothes that need mending, or half-way completed DIY’s are just a few examples of negative project clutter.
 Putting off completing these tasks can make one feel stuck in a rut, unable to move forward in various aspects of life.
 Either choose to finish these tasks, or get rid of or put away these items.
+You could always utilize a storage service like Boombox to safely take away and store your items, as well as return them when and when you need them.
+See here for Boombox’s competitive storage unit prices.

 - Broken Items.
 Any broken item, such as torn clothing, furniture, appliances, dishes, and the like can attract negative energy (also known as sha).
 Either repair or fix the items, or repurpose the objects in a clever manner.
 Otherwise, these things need to be removed from the space.
 Broken items can attract all kinds of bad energy, and on some occasions can be dangerous (getting cut by broken glass lying around=not fun).